- Frequently Asked Questions

 A. Customers are required to apply in person at our office.
 We require a deposit based on your credit rating.
 Please bring proof of identity (current picture ID) and your social security number.

 If renting, we have a form that must be completed by your landlord.
-You may download and print the application and landlord forms off the link on the right side of this screen if you want to complete them before coming to our office.
+You may download and print the application and landlord forms off the Forms link on the left side of this screen if you want to complete them before coming to our office.

 Q. How long does it take for new service?